gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 - then a quick `git status` and `git lola` just to orient myself
 - and for quick fast-forward situations, I call `git pull --rebase` to get the latest version

-There is an other problem with using `git pull` to get remote changes.
+There is another problem with using `git pull` to get remote changes.
 If you and your colleague work on the same feature branch, git pull will do a git merge every time you get your colleague's commits.
 This complicates an otherwise straight line of commits with placing merge commits in the history.

 TODO picture merge commits